 When selecting a tea-scented fragrance, think about which tea notes appeal to you the most.
 Do you like the crispness of green tea, the delicateness of white tea, or the warmth of black tea?
 Also, consider the instances when you intend to wear the fragrance.
 A light green tea aroma would be ideal for daytime wear, whilst a heavier black tea fragrance might be more appropriate for evening activities.

 Tea-scented fragrances are versatile and can be combined with other smells to create a unique aroma.
 For example, a green tea fragrance can be combined with citrus or floral notes to create a brighter perfume, whilst a black tea fragrance can be boosted with spices or woods to create a more strong aroma.
+These combinations work well in candle fragrance oils, allowing you to craft custom scents for your home that evoke a sense of calm or energy, depending on your blend.

 To maximize the effectiveness of your tea-scented fragrance, apply it to pulse areas such as the wrists, neck, and behind the ears.
 These locations produce heat, which helps to spread the smell throughout the day.
 To have a more delicate impact, spray the fragrance into the air and walk through it, allowing the perfume to softly settle on your skin and clothing.